 Websites fall into a number of categories:

-Static Sites are simple web pages where the html is either hand written code typed in to a text editing program, or made with a program like Adobe Dreamweaver which is a kind of Microsoft Word for websites.
-To make or change hand coded sites, knowledge of html and css is necessary.
+Static Sites are simple web pages where the HTML is either hand written code typed in to a text editing program, or made with a HTML editing program.
+To make or change hand coded sites, knowledge of HTML and CSS is necessary.

-Editable Sites are a step up.
-These are sites where you (the owner) can login and click and type to change the text and click save.
-To do this all the text of the website is saved in a database, not in html files.
+Editable Sites allow you (the owner) to login and click and type to change the text and click save.
+To do this all the text of the website is saved in a database, not in HTML files.

-The 'back-end' login allows you to type and save text in a similar way to typing in Microsoft Word.
-When someone looks at your page, the text is taken from the database and displayed on your page.
-Because there is a database involved, this type of website is more difficult to set up, but once it's running it's simple to edit your pages.
+There's some similarities with editing a document in Microsoft Word.
+When someone looks at your page, the text is taken from the database and organised on your page.
+Because there is a database involved, this type of website has some extra steps to set it up, but once it's running it's simple to edit your pages.